310mc/https-310mc.github.io-tl/source/_posts/submarine/epilogue.md

 {% endbubble %}

 {% bubble Chiaki fist %}
-No worries!
+Not to worry!
 I’ve calculated and prepared everything to make sure I only disappear for a moment, without it being unnatural!

 I even double-checked with the SS administration committee to make sure if the way I planned it was okay, and they were alright with it!
 {% endbubble %}